Sitecore-Community/Sitecore.Speak.Guidance/Application Development/PageCode/AllLanguageStyling.md

+---
+layout: default
-# Code Guidelines for All Languages
+title: Code Guidelines for All Languages
+---

 The following guidelines apply to all coding languages (.cs, .cshtml, .css, .less, .js, .ts...).